 Turn as much of the preparation as you can into a game; times tables practice and number bonds can be made a lot more fun by incorporating then into a ball game.”

-The competitiveness of the 7+ exam will vary based on the school itself, its location, its academic standing and the cohort taking the exam.
-In areas with high demand for prep school placements, the 7+ exam can be highly competitive due to the limited number of available spots.
+The competitiveness of the 7 Plus exam will vary based on the school itself, its location, its academic standing and the cohort taking the exam.
+In areas with high demand for prep school placements, the 7 Plus exam can be highly competitive due to the limited number of available spots.
 The number of applicants often exceeds the available places, meaning the selection process can be challenging.
 However, the level of competition will differ among schools.

-What does a school look for at 7+?
+What does a school look for at 7 Plus?

-When assessing students for 7+ entry, schools will be looking for a number of qualities and skills that indicate a child's readiness to join them in Year3.
+When assessing students for 7 Plus entry, schools will be looking for a number of qualities and skills that indicate a child's readiness to join them in Year 3.
 Some key attributes schools often look for include strong foundational skills in English and Maths, an enthusiasm for learning, good communication skills, the ability to work well with others and a curious, inquisitive nature.
 Additionally, schools will also look at a child's social and emotional development, looking for qualities such as resilience, adaptability and a positive attitude towards challenges.
 While academic abilities are important, schools also value traits such as creativity, critical thinking and a willingness to engage with a variety of subjects and activities.
-Being well-rounded and demonstrating a genuine passion for learning and exploration are qualities that make a 7+ candidate stand out to schools.
+Being well-rounded and demonstrating a genuine passion for learning and exploration are qualities that make a 7 Plus candidate stand out to schools.

-For further details read our Guide on 7+ Interview Questions.
+For further details read our Guide on 7 Plus Interview Questions and Assessment Days.